 Inter-agency rapid needs assessments have been carried out, with the report likely to come out early next week.
 Information is currently being verified as access opens up, so the headline numbers will change.

 Priorities are multi-sectoral, across WASH, NFIs, shelter, food security, health and logistics.
-Clusters will be identifying sectoral needs in more detail in the coming week.

 Where to find information